camran-jar/vehiclerouting/README.md

 # vehiclerouting
 Solve vehicle routing problem using heuristics.

+Ran with a virtual enviroment
+to activate venv

+/path/to/directory source /venv/bin/activate

 To test on the different VRP files, comment/uncomment in the main.py file

     # Paths to the data and solution files.